Partnership to End Addiction Policy on Promoting Objectivity in Research/Investigators’ Conflicts of Interest (42 CFR Part 50, Subpart F)

 If the FCOI is identified and eliminated prior to the expenditure of any PHS-awarded funds, no FCOI report need be submitted.

-For clinical research projects supported by the PHS, if the Department of Health and Human Services determines that a PHS-funded project of clinical research whose purpose is to evaluate the safety or effectiveness of a drug, medical device or treatment was designed, conducted, or reported by an investigator with an FCOI that was not properly disclosed or managed as required under the FCOI Regulations, the investigator shall disclose the FCOI in each public presentation of the results of the research (such as articles, manuscripts and oral presentations) and Partnership to End Addiction shall request an addendum to previously published presentations.
+For clinical research projects supported by the PHS, if the Department of Health and Human Services determines that a PHS-funded project of clinical research whose purpose is to evaluate the safety or effectiveness of a drug, medical device, or treatment was designed, conducted, or reported by an investigator with a FCOI that was not properly disclosed or managed as required under the FCOI Regulations, the investigator shall disclose the FCOI in each public presentation of the results of the research (such as articles, manuscripts and oral presentations) and the Partnership shall request an addendum to previously published presentations.

 F. Maintenance of Records